UWAMakers/pheme-login-example/README.md

 ## How to use the endpoint

-**If you are using this endpoint, please do not store the users password in your database.**
+**If you are using this endpoint, you MUST NOT store the users password in your database.**

 Pretty simple: